This blog was updated in March 2021.

 It all begins by defining your audience.
 Who are you talking to?
 Who needs to notice you?
-You need to know your audience to meet your marketing goals.
-Maybe it’s industry influencers and thought leaders.
-Perhaps it’s your prospective customers.
-Break down your audience, so you can determine:
+Why does your audience care?
+You need to know your target market intimately in order to meet your strategic digital marketing goals.

 - Your brand’s voice.